tapanbhai/ELK-stack/README.md

 Only the jumpbox webserver machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - _20.211.22.97= public ip of Jumpbox: Whitelisted IP addresses : Home ip addr, pvt ip of web1 = 10.0.0.8, web2 = 10.0.0.9 & vmelk1 = 10.1.0.4

+Machines within the network can only be accessed by jumpbox webserver machine.
+-
+Which machine did you allow to access your ELK VM?

+The Jumpbox, Web1 & Web2 = Jumpbox, DVWA1 & DVWA2 via SSH port22

+What was its IP address?_pvt ip 10.0.0.7, 10.0.0.8 & 10.0.0.9